-- 13" x 9" x 2" lasagna pan, preferably pyrex or stainless steel (avoid aluminum pans if you can, they can react with the acidity of the sauce)
+- 9x13 casserole dish, preferably pyrex or stainless steel (avoid aluminum pans if you can, they can react with the acidity of the sauce)

 - A couple large sheet pans to cool the noodles

 1 Put pasta water on to boil: Put a large pot of salted water (1 Tbsp salt for every 2 quarts of water) on the stovetop on high heat.
 It can take a while for a large pot of water to come to a boil (this will be your pasta water), so prepare the sauce in the next steps while the water is heating.

 Cook for 4 to 5 minutes, until the onions are translucent and the peppers softened.
 Add the minced garlic and cook half a minute more.

 Sprinkle with red or white wine vinegar.
 Stir in sugar, a tablespoon at a time, tasting after each addition, to taste.
 (The amount of sugar needed will vary, depending on how acidic the tomatoes are that you are using.)

-Bring the sauce to a simmer and lower the heat to low to maintain a low simmer.
-Cook for 15-45 minutes, stirring often.
+Bring the sauce to a simmer and then lower the heat to maintain a low simmer.
+Cook for 15 to 45 minutes, stirring often.
 Scrape the bottom of the pot every so often so nothing sticks to the bottom and scorches.

 Remove from heat.

 Spread a little olive oil on a large rimmed baking sheet, and lay out the cooked noodles on this sheet, turning them over so that they get coated with a little of the olive oil.
 This will prevent them from sticking together.

-6 Assemble the lasagna: In a 13x9x2-inch casserole or lasagna dish, ladle a cup of sauce and spread it over the bottom of the dish.
+7 Assemble the lasagna: In a 9x13-inch casserole or lasagna dish, ladle a cup of sauce and spread it over the bottom of the dish.
 Arrange one layer of lasagna noodles lengthwise (about 3 long noodles, edge may overlap, depending on your pan) over the sauce.
 Ladle a third of the remaining sauce over the noodles.